Monticello, Arkansas: Primary and secondary

 Most of Monticello is served by the Monticello School District while small portions are served by the Drew Central School District.

 The Monticello School District consists of Monticello Elementary School (grades K to 2), Monticello Intermediate School (grades 3 to 5) Monticello Middle School (grades 6 to 8), and Monticello High School (grades 9 to 12).

 The Drew Central School District primarily serves the outlying areas of Monticello.
 It consists of Drew Central Elementary School (grades PreK to 4), Drew Central Middle School (grades 5 to 8), and Drew Central High School (grades 9 to 12).

 Monticello also has two private academies.
 Monticello Christian Academy serves grades K through 12, and Grace Christian Academy serves grades K through 8.

 Athletics

 High School football is a popular community event; the Monticello High School Billies won the AAA (now AAAAA) state championship in 1994 and in 2009.

 Post-secondary

 Monticello is the home of the University of Arkansas at Monticello.

+Public libraries

+The Southeast Arkansas Public Library has its headquarters in the Monticello Branch Library.